franklinho/NYTimesArticleSearch/README.md

   * Ran into issues with sharing webview url, but eventually figured it out
   * Utilized formatted edit text field with validation rather than datepicker
   * Had trouble utilizing a custom class, realized that the item has to be declared in the layout.
+  * Had to do some major refactoring to get GSON to work.
+Note that generating the models from the beginning would have been best.

 ## Open-source libraries used